rb58853/supabase-mcp-server/README.md

 - `ap-southeast-2` - Oceania (Sydney)
 - `sa-east-1` - South America (São Paulo)

-Method of MCP configuration differs between Cursor and Windsurf.
-Read the relevant section to understand how to configure connection.
+#### Configuration Methods

+The server looks for configuration in this order:
+1. Environment variables (highest priority)
+2. Local `.env` file in current directory
+3. Global config file:
+   - Windows: `%APPDATA%/supabase-mcp/.env`
+   - macOS/Linux: `~/.config/supabase-mcp/.env`
+4. Default settings (local development)

 ##### Cursor
-Since v0.46 there are two ways to configure MCP servers in Cursor:
+Since Cursor v0.46 there are two ways to configure MCP servers:
 - per project basis -> create `mcp.json` in your project / repo folder and `.env` to configure connection
 - globally -> create an MCP server in Settings and configure using `.env` which is supported by this MCP server only

 You can create project-specific MCP by:
 - creating .cursor folder in your repo, if doesn't exist